atri-chatterjee/letterboxd-wrapped/README.md

 Then in your downloads unzip file and find diary.csv.
 Put it in this repo and replace mine.

-Uses OMDB_API (To create key use link below and create a secrets.py file where OMDB_API_KEY = 'YOUR_API_KEY')
+Uses OMDB_API (To create key use link below and create a secrets.py file where OMDB_API_KEY = 'YOUR_API_KEY') There is a secrets_template.py where you can put the key in and rename to secrets.py

 https://www.omdbapi.com/apikey.aspx